Traveling To, From, and Around Chattanooga

 Whether you’re staying local or going international, we can get you there.

 Optimally positioned between Nashville and Atlanta and located at the cross-section of I-24 and I-27, getting to Chattanooga couldn’t be easier.
 Whether you’re heading to work, taking a weekend road trip to our neighboring metropolitan cities or traveling out further, we can get you there.
-On average, Chattanooga residents enjoy an 18-minute commute – about 50% less time than the national average.
 While most residents drive their own cars for daily commuting, many residents also rely on public transportation or pedestrian-friendly sidewalks for walking and biking.
 Our free downtown electric buses, operated by CARTA, make navigating downtown Chattanooga a breeze.
 When your adventures take you further than road tripping may allow, visit the Chattanooga Airport with 10 nonstop flights to major U.S. cities and endless options for connecting flights.

 While the average U.S. resident has a daily commute of almost 30 minutes, Chattanoogans spend only 18 minutes getting to and from work.
 Ridesharing apps like Uber and Lyft, and public transportation options via CARTA give our residents additional transportation options as well.
 Residents and tourists alike can rent bikes for the day through the Chattanooga Bicycle Transit System—with 400 bikes and over 40 pick-up and drop-off stations, and an emphasis on making our city safe for bikers and drivers—and use them for commuting or exercise.